Indianapolis: Snapshot of natural gas leaks

 Most leaks don’t pose an immediate threat to safety or health, but some can.
 We have shared this data with Citizens.

 If you ever smell gas, or have any reason to suspect a problem, experts say to immediately exit the building or area and call the authorities.
-For information specific to Citizens, see their safety information.
+For more see the Citizens safety page.